Sloth1427/jasarm/readme.md

 ### Development

-`npm run dev` to compile the source typeScript in watch mode, outputting to `build`.
+`npm run dev` to compile the source typeScript in watch mode, outputting to `build`, and re-installing the package globally to make the updated version available for testing.

 ### Tests